myokit/model-list/README.md

 Specifically, detailed models (not reduced or propagation focussed) without stochastics (no release units).

 ### Key
+Models are listed as year, followed by first author (or multiple if shared first authorship).
+Model names / nicknames (e.g. LR1) are provided separately under "known as".

 **Type**
 - A Atrial
 - V Ventricular